Higgs-Induced Gravitational Waves: the Interplay of Non-Minimal Couplings, Kination and Top Quark Mass: Introduction

-The present work is laid out as follows.
-We define the setup of the model including the Higgs effective potential and the tachyonic dynamics in Section \ref{sec:eff_pot}, followed by the general study of the GW spectrum in Section \ref{sec:GW_signal}.
-This picture is applied to the SM-Higgs scenario in Section \ref{sec:probing_top_mass}, focussing on the differences between the cases of absolute stability, instability, and independent heating sector.
-Finally, in Section \ref{sec:bsm_stability} we explore the possibility of the effective potential being stabilised by new physics at high scales.
-Section \ref{sec:conclusion} contains some final remarks and ideas for further development.
+This work is structured as follows.
+Section \ref{sec:spectatorHiggs} provides an overview of the Higgs field's behaviour during a HIPT transition, with particular focus on the validity of the spectator field approximation and the consistency of the effective field theory approach.
+In Section \ref{sec:eff_pot}, we examine the impact of radiative corrections, emphasising the connection between the key cosmological parameters governing (re)heating dynamics and low-energy Standard Model inputs such as the top-quark mass.
+Section \ref{sec:GW_signal} then presents a general analysis of the gravitational wave spectrum produced by HIPTs, which is further applied to the Standard Model Higgs scenario in Section \ref{sec:probing_top_mass}.
+This discussion highlights the differences between cases of absolute stability, instability, and an enhanced (or independent) heating sector.
+In Section \ref{sec:bsm_stability}, we explore the stabilisation of the effective potential by new physics at high energy scales.
+Finally, Section \ref{sec:conclusion} offers concluding remarks and outlines directions for future research.